maximthomas/gortas/README.md

 ## Deeper Into the Details

 ## Supported Authentication methods
-* Username and password - authenticates against existing user datastore
+* Username and password - authenticates against existing user data store
-* Registration - creates a user account in a user datastore for further authentication
+* Registration - creates a user account in a user data store for further authentication
 * Kerberos - uses Kerberos authentication

 It is possible to develop custom authentication methods.